francesco-saponaro/ramen-locator/README.md

 ## Bugs discovered
 * Safari was not auto-playing or even displaying the Home page video.
 I then published the website and finally worked.
 The issue was for it to work it cannot be on Local host.
 * Map marker icons, menu icons and quiz home page icon were not working on deployed version.
 I have changed the path from relative to absolute and now they work correctly.
+* An 404 error message regarding the favicon was displaying on console.
+I have added a favicon, after which it disappeared.

 # Deployment
 This project was developed using Gitpod, committed to Github and pushed to Github using the built in function.